django-cms/djangocms-frontend/docs/getting_started.rst

    exactly have the specified width.
 The unit of width is one twelfth of the surrounding's row width.

+Natural width:
+    If you need a column to take its natural width, enter ``0`` for its column size.

 Also, you can adjust the vertical alignment of the specific column from the row's default setting.